Election-Tech-Initiative/electionguard-python/src/electionguard_cli/readme.md

 # Run the CLI

-Now the end-to-end command is available to run from anywhere in the virual environment like this;
+Now the end-to-end command is available to run from anywhere in the virual environment with the `eg` command.
+Common commands:

-1. `e2e --help`
+- Get help, prints available commands: `eg --help`
+- Print verison: `eg --version`
+- Get help about how to run an end to end election test: `eg e2e --help`
+- Run end-to-end election test: `eg e2e`